adham-turki/Training/README.md

 - paths: Defines the available endpoints and operations.
 - components: Reusable objects and schemas.
 - security: Security schemes and requirements.
+- externalDocs :used to provide additional external documentation for an API.
+This object allows you to specify a URL that points to detailed information or supplementary documentation that is not included directly within the OpenAPI specification document.
  # What is the purpose of the info object in an OpenAPI specification?
  - The info object provides metadata about the API such as title, version, description, and contact information.
 It helps consumers understand the API's purpose and usage.
  # How do you handle pagination in OpenAPI?